Coolstormaction/Coolstormaction/README.md

 - 👋 Hi, I’m @Coolstormaction
 - 👀 I’m interested in programming
-- 🌱 I’m currently learning c# for making games with unity
+- 🌱 I’m currently working on a Terminal project, contact me if you want to contribute.
+(Discord - Ignis#3040)
 - 💞️ I’m looking to collaborate on python
 - 📫 Contact me on discord - Ignis#3040